CartoDB/dataservices-api/doc/geocoding_functions.md

 ## Street-Level Geocoder

 This function geocodes street addresses and transforms them into point geometries.
 CartoDB uses several different service providers for street-level geocoding, depending on your platform.
 If you access CartoDB on a Google Cloud Platform, [Google Maps geocoding](https://developers.google.com/maps/documentation/geocoding/intro) is applied.
 All other platform users are provided with [HERE geocoding services](https://developer.here.com/rest-apis/documentation/geocoder/topics/quick-start.html).
-Additional service providers will implemented in the future.
+Additional service providers will be implemented in the future.

 **This service is subject to quota limitations, and extra fees may apply**.
 View the [Quota information](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) for details and recommendations about quota consumption.